agrawalakhil/akhil.blog/_posts/learning/2025-12-28-nuanced-vs-prescriptive-thinking.md

 ### Skill & Learning: Breadth vs. Depth

-*“Jack of all trades is master of none, but often better than a master of one.”*
+> Jack of all trades is master of none, but often better than a master of one.

 The classic example is the breadth vs depth, which has been a constant debate over a long time and frameworks have skewed on either breadth or depth, more than often inclining towards the depth (given the distraction due to the internet, lack of depth is a big problem today).
-Even the popular saying “Jack of all trades is master of none” presents an incomplete picture compared to the original saying “Jack of all trades is master of none, but often better than a master of one.”
+Even the popular saying *Jack of all trades is master of none* presents an incomplete picture compared to the original saying *Jack of all trades is master of none, but often better than a master of one.*

 #### Depth-First (Specialist) Approach